menu

 Night or day

-(Open night or day) Print the illustrations and place them in a transparent pocket, back to back.
+(Open night or day) Print the illustrations and place them in a transparent pocket, back-to-back.
 Show children one of the illustrations.
 When you show them the sun, children must move about and dance.
 When you show them the moon, they must lay down on the floor.
 Alternate the two illustrations often in order to keep children moving.

 It's dark!